cyberbotics/webots/docs/guide/moose.md

 #### Moose Field Summary

 - `color`: Defines the bumper color.
-- `bodySlot`: Extends the robot with new nodes in the base slot.
+- `bodySlot`: Extends the robot with new nodes.

 ### Samples